NikishkinSY/BookEditor/README.md

  - IISExpress 10.

 ## Before run solution:
- - In projects src/BookEditor_Web in appsettings.json you need to write correct sqlConnectionString.
+ - In projects src/BookEditor_Web in appsettings.json you need to write correct sql connection string.
  - Restore Nuget packeges if needed.
  - Restore nmp packeges if needed.